learn-co-curriculum/dsc-instance-methods/README.md

 ## Summary

 In this lab, you were introduced to a lot.
-You looked at instance methods and adding functions as attributes of objects.
+You looked at instance methods and added functions as attributes of objects.
 Then you looked at the differences between functions and instance methods.
 You learned that instance methods are bound to objects and they always use the object on which they are called as their first argument.
 Since instance methods use their object as an argument you looked at how to properly define an instance method by introducing the concept of `self` in object-oriented programming.